atlanhq/application-sdk/README.md

 4. Providing observability and monitoring capabilities out of the box
 5. Providing a security layer to ensure that applications are secure by default

-## SDK Structure
-The SDK is divided into the following modules:
-1. `workflows`: Contains the classes and functions required to define and run workflows
-2. `fastapi`: Contains routers and functions specific for FastAPI applications
-3.

 ## Usage
 - Install `application-sdk` as a dependency in your project using the following command: